 Note: We receive a commission for purchases made through the links on this site.
 Our sponsors, however, do not influence our editorial content in any way.

 If you’re like most people, the recession took a toll on your finances, and probably your credit score.
 So how do you get it back to where it needs to be?
-While it usually takes 7 years for any negatives marks to be removed from your credit report, there are a couple quick and simple ways to you can raise your credit score now.
+While it usually takes 7 years for any negative marks to be removed from your credit report, there are a couple quick and simple ways to you can raise your credit score now.
 Here are a couple to keep in mind.

-2. Don’t cancel any of your credit cards: This may seem counterintuitive, but canceling credit cards actually lowers your credit score.
+This may seem counterintuitive, but canceling credit cards actually lowers your credit score.
 Part of your credit score is based on how much credit you utilize (your credit utilization score), so the more credit you have available, the higher your credit score.
 If you cancel a credit card, you no longer have that credit available, which lowers your credit utilization score, which in turn lowers your credit score.
 Even if you’ve paid off a credit card, keep it open and gather up the extra points you get from having that extra line of credit.

-5. Make sure there are no mistakes on your credit report: Over 42 million people in this country have errors on their credit report, and 10 million of those have errors that affect their credit score.
+More than 42 million people in this country have errors on their credit report, and 10 million of those have errors that affect their credit score.
 Make sure you are regularly checking your credit report to make sure there are no mistakes and that you haven’t been a victim of identity theft.
 Fixing simple mistakes on your credit report can be a quick way to boost your score.
 If you are looking for a good credit report monitoring service, we did some research on the best ones.

 Keep in mind, the only guaranteed way to raise your credit score is to wait until negative information expires from your credit report, which takes 7 years (some bankruptcies take 10 years.)
-Keep paying your bills on time and keep your credit utilization rate as high as possible and you should see a different in your credit score with patience and time.
+Keep paying your bills on time and keep your credit utilization rate as high as possible and you should see a difference in your credit score with patience and time.